archanasharmamusic/archanasharmamusic.github.io/example/_posts/2020-07-03-introducing-hydejack-9.md

 ## Linking in Style

 Ever since the introduction of Dark Mode, link styles have been a bit of an issue.
 Specifically, finding an accent color that worked on both light and dark backgrounds was the problem.
-With Hydejack 9, the [link style](#linking-in-style) has been revamped so that legibility is no longer tied to the choice of accent_color, giving you much more freedom in creating a unique design flavor for your site.
+With Hydejack 9, the [link style](#linking-in-style) has been revamped so that legibility is no longer tied to the choice of accent_color, giving you much more freedom in creating a unique design flavor for your site.a

 ## Ready for the Big Screen